Mmessiter/LockDownRadioControl/README.md

 The screen is a **Nextion NX8048P050 5" Capacitive touch screen**.

-The cases for the transmitter and recevier are 3D printed in whatever plastic you prefer.
+The cases for the transmitter and receiver are 3D printed in whatever plastic you prefer.
 I prefer PETG.

 This repository contains not only the code for the transmitter, its screen and the receiver; but also the Gerble files for the printed circuit boards, the .STL files for the cases etc. and the text files for the help screens (to go onto the SD card.).
 So there's nothing to stop anyone from buiding one.